 6. Apple cider vinegar

-Apple cider vinegar rinses are a common choice for people with extra oily hair.
+Apple cider vinegar rinses are common for people with extra oily hair.

 It also has a pH of 4.5 – 5.5, similar to the scalp, which balances your hair.